 - Breast development.
 Breasts will grow rounder and fuller, followed by the nipple and areola darkening.
 A girl’s breasts often develop unevenly, especially at first, and you should definitely clarify that it’s not something to worry about.

 - Pubic hair.
 It becomes characteristically coarse and curly late in puberty.

 - Growth spurts.
 By age 15, your daughter should expect to experience a significant jump in height and weight.
 If not, consult your family doctor.

 - Vaginal discharge.
 Your daughter may be concerned when she first notices a yellow or white stain on her underwear.
 You can reassure her that it’s normal and expected.
 Unless she experiences vaginal itching, odour or irritation, she doesn’t have to worry about infection.
 This discharge is usually a sign that a first period can be expected in about a year.
 Throughout that time, she can wear ALWAYS DAILIES Multiform Liners to keep herself clean, but you should consider having her carry around a pad and an extra pair of underwear in her backpack just in case she gets her period.

 - Underarm hair.
 This is typically a development of late puberty.
 Many girls don’t grow underarm hair until after they begin menstruation.

-Puberty brings a few other surprises that you may remember.
+You may remember how you felt about the other changes going on at this time.
 She’s not a kid any more, so it may be time to introduce her to deodorant as her sweat glands become more active.
 More active hormones and oil glands may also lead to her first breakout, particularly on her face and back.
 You may want to take her to the chemist for some face wash.
 Hygiene down below is also important.
 Although awkward, you may want to reinforce to her the need to keep everything clean in order to avoid infection.

 So, where to start, Pads or Tampons?
 We’ve got you covered.